pdee/pdee/doc/commands-python-mode.rst

 -----------
 Mark def, take beginning of line positions.

-With C-u or `py-mark-decorators' set to `t', decorators are marked too.
+With C-u or ‘py-mark-decorators’ set to ‘t’, decorators are marked too.
 Returns beginning and end positions of region, a cons.

 py-mark-def-or-class
 --------------------
 Mark def-or-class, take beginning of line positions.

-With C-u or `py-mark-decorators' set to `t', decorators are marked too.
+With C-u or ‘py-mark-decorators’ set to ‘t’, decorators are marked too.
 Returns beginning and end positions of region, a cons.

 py-mark-elif-block